VFW-Fokker 614: Operational history

 Shortly after the VFW 614's entry to service, it became clear that sales had fallen far short of expectations.
 According to author Mark E. Mendenhall, the management within VFW-Fokker was divided and split along national lines.
 While a number of German staff in the company attributed the poor sales performance to the Dutch sales team having paid the type little heed, even allegedly regarding it as a competitor to Fokker's established product lines for orders, and that salesmen had prioritised the promotion of Dutch-designed airliners instead.
 Reportedly, some Dutch managers did hold a preference for their own aircraft, regarding them as established successes and the VFW 614 as a waste of effort to market.
 Dutch management was alleged by Mendenhall to have interfered with the firm's marketing structure to curtail independence and maintain support for their own aircraft.

 West German airline Lufthansa declined to procure any VFW 614s.
 At the time the company had prioritised its development of long haul routes, for which regional airliners were not applicable, while the German government had declined to pressure the airline to buy the type.
 According to authors H. Dienel and P. Lyth, Lufthansa's lack of interest in the type was attributed as having been a major factor in the commercial failure of the VFW 614.
 Only three airlines and the German Air Force would ultimately operate new VFW 614s.
 The aircraft was initially prone to engine problems, and it was too expensive for the small regional airlines for whose needs it was designed.
 Three aircraft were flown but were never delivered; a total of four airframes were broken up prior to completion.

 During 1977, the programme was cancelled as a result of the lack of sales, and the last unsold aircraft flew in July 1978.
 Mendenhall reports that there had been a widespread sentiment amongst German employees that they had been regarded as being subordinate to Fokker, which had increased over time as the VFW 614's commercial failure had become more and more apparent.
-By 1981, the majority of commercial aircraft had already been disposed of, partially due to the manufacturer having bought back many of the aircraft that year so that it could simultaneously terminate support for the type.
-Thereafter, only the German Air Force aircraft remained in service, the last being retired in 1999.
+After 1981 only the German Air Force aircraft remained in service, the last being retired in 1999.
 The last airworthy VFW 614 was in use with DLR for the Advanced Technologies Testing Aircraft System (ATTAS) project.
 After being based with DLR in Braunschweig, Germany for many years, this aircraft (registered D-ADAM) was retired in December 2012, to the Deutsches Museum Flugwerft in Oberschleißheim, Germany.